 iPhone 12 Pro Image by: Apple

-Another distinction is in the notch size.
+The one real difference is the notch.
 The iPhone 13 features a 20% smaller notch, which provides slightly more screen real estate and a more immersive viewing experience.
-Although this change doesn’t dramatically alter the display’s functionality, it does contribute to a more modern aesthetic.
+Although this change doesn't dramatically alter the display's functionality, it does contribute to a more modern aesthetic.

-Both displays support True Tone, Wide Color (P3), and have a contrast ratio of 2,000,000:1, ensuring colors are accurate and contrast is deep.
+Both displays support True Tone, Wide color (P3), and HDR, ensuring colors are accurate and contrast is deep.
 They also include Haptic Touch for responsive interactions and Dolby Vision for enhanced video playback.

 Performance